zlw9991/switch-case-mergesort/README.md

 # switch_case_mergesort
 Java based mergesort which uses switch case with if else instead of purely if else, see compare.java.

+Edits:
-Fixed time comparison, switch-case is shown to provide a slight decrement in time required for large arrays.
+- Fixed time comparison, added full switch-case.
+- Partial switch case is shown to be the fastest in general for large arrays.
+- Full switch case is occassionally the fastest.
+- Full switch case boolean algebra updated.

 Unique code snippets:
 ```